netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

         kubectl expose deploy apache --type=LoadBalancer --port=80

-1. Verify that an external IP is allocated for the service of type LoadBalancer using the following command:
+2. Verify that an external IP address is allocated for the service of type LoadBalancer using the following command:

         kubectl get svc apache
         NAME     TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)        AGE
         apache   LoadBalancer   10.0.16.231   20.62.235.193   80:32666/TCP   3m2s

-After deploying the application on AWS and Azure clusters, you must configure GTE custom resource to configure high availability in the multi-cloud clusters.
+After deploying the application on AWS and Azure clusters, you must configure the GTE custom resource to configure high availability in the multi-cloud clusters.

 Create a GTP YAML resource `gtp_isntance.yaml` as shown in the following example.